jmadotgg/vimlink.nvim/README.md

 # vimlink.nvim

-A Neovim plugin that captures tmux window output, detects file pahts and pipes them into a Telescope file dialog.
+A Neovim plugin that captures tmux window output, detects file paths and pipes them into a Telescope file dialog.

 ## Installation